 With Professor Kim Rubenstein, Brad is the editor of a collection of essays published by Cambridge University Press in 2012.
 The collection, Environmental Discourses in Public and International Law, brings together international legal and humanities scholars to analyse the dominant ways of knowing, constructing and presenting information about global environmental 'problems' and 'solutions'.

 Brad has been a visiting scholar with Oxford University's Faculty of Law and Wolfson College, and at the University of California, Berkeley, where he was affiliated with the Center for Law, Energy and the Environment.
 While based in North America, Brad undertook funded research for the Energy Pipelines Cooperative Research Centre.
 This research involved comparing the land use planning and safety aspects of pipeline regulation on the urban fringe across a number of jurisdictions.
 Brad has also undertaken detailed research on Australian marine protected areas, Vietnam's environmental laws, and the planning law conflict around wind farms.

-Brad is currently completing his PhD with the Australian National University on the topic of concepts of justice in Australian environmental law.
-His PhD, which critiques the law from a theoretical and philosophical perspective, responds to the question: Are Australia's environmental laws just?
+Brad completed his PhD with the Australian National University in 2019 on the topic of concepts of justice in Australian environmental law.
+His PhD, which critiqued the law from a theoretical and philosophical perspective, responds to the question: Are Australia's environmental laws just?
 Brad graduated with first-class Honours in science and law from Monash University.
 At Monash, Brad was an Assistant Editor of the Monash University Law Review.
 Brad has a Masters degree in geography from the University of Cambridge, where he studied on a Commonwealth Scholarship.